Wealth management

 Modern portfolio theory suggests a diversified portfolio of shares and other asset classes (such as debt in corporate bonds, treasury bonds, or money market funds) will realise more predictable returns if there is prudent market regulation.

 Wealth management (WM) or wealth management advisory (WMA) is an investment advisory service that provides financial management and wealth advisory services to a wide array of clients ranging from affluent to high-net-worth (HNW) and ultra-high-net-worth (UHNW) individuals and families.

-It is a discipline which incorporates structuring and planning wealth to assist in growing, preserving, and protecting wealth, whilst passing it onto the family in a tax-efficient manner and in accordance with their wishes.
+It is a discipline that involves structuring and planning wealth to help grow, preserve, and protect it, while also passing it on to the family in a tax-efficient manner and in accordance with their wishes.
 Wealth management brings together tax planning, wealth protection, estate planning, succession planning, and family governance.

 Private wealth management

-Private wealth management is sought by high-net-worth investors.
-Generally, this includes advice on the use of various estate planning vehicles, business-succession or stock-option planning, and the occasional use of hedging derivatives for large blocks of stock.
+High-net-worth investors seek private wealth management.
+Generally, this includes advice on the use of various estate-planning vehicles, business succession or stock-option planning, and the occasional use of hedging derivatives for large blocks of stock.